Forescout/eyeExtend-Connect/citrix/README.md

 The Connect App for [Citrix VPN](https://www.citrix.com/products/citrix-gateway/) provides an interface for the eyeSight Platform to communicate with the Citrix infrastructure.

+## App Version 1.0.1

+Removed app instance cache false flag so that backend generating .xml not failed.

 ## App Version 1.0.0

 The App performs polling of the Citrix ADM to discover VPN IP endpoints active in the network.